wren-lang/wren/doc/site/core/string.markdown

 ### **count**

-Returns the length of the string.
+Returns the number of code points in the string.
+Since UTF-8 is a variable-length encoding, this requires iterating over the entire string, which is relatively slow.

+If the string contains bytes that are invalid UTF-8, each byte adds one to the count as well.

 ### **endsWith**(suffix)